scottwinkler/terraform-provider-shell/README.md

 ## Prerequisites
 Get some coffee! ☕

+## Installing
+To use this plugin, go to releases and download the binary for your specific OS and architecture.
+Then you will need to trim the name of the file to get rid of the suffix (e.g. terraform-provider-shell_v1.0.0.darwin_amd64 -> terraform-provider-shell_v1.0.0).
+This suffix is only used to help you identify which binary to download and will cause errors if left on.
+Finally, you can install this plugin by either putting it in your `~/.terraform/plugins` folder or in your terraform workspace and performing a "terraform init".

 ## Examples
 There is nothing to configure for the provider, declare it like so: